OrbitalEnterprises/eve-esi-client/docs/AssetsApi.md

 Get coporation asset names

 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships.  --- Alternate route: &#x60;/v1/corporations/{corporation_id}/assets/names/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/assets/names/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/assets/names/&#x60;
+Only valid for items that can customize names, like containers or ships.  ---

 ### Example
 ```java